ceesiebo/ceesiebo-repo/README.md

 # ceesiebo-repo
 This is the public repository of ceesiebo

-This repository contains the source files of the webshop.
-These files are the first attempt to set up a webapplication with Angular modules.
+This repository for now contains no data.
+This repo must contain in the future generic solution building blocks.